Yellow Squash and Potato Soup

 - Cover the vegetable with stock and bring to a boil.
 Reduce heat, cover, and simmer for about 20 minutes or until the squash and potatoes are tender.

-- Add 1 tablespoon of the dill, butter, salt, and pepper.
+, butter, salt, and pepper.
 Remove from heat and let it rest for 10 minutes.

 - Puree the soup in small batches in a food processor or blender.
 Return to the cooking pot, stirring in the remaining 2 tablespoons of dill, and heat through.